silyu26/Gamification-Framework-Visualization-Frontend/README.md

 # Gamification-Framework-Visualization-Frontend
-New visualization frontend for the gamification frontend written in ReactJS, converted from the old web component
+New visualization frontend for the gamification frontend written in ReactJS, converted from the old web component.